unrealwork/atsd-use-cases/USMortality/README.md

    ![Figure 24](Images/Figure24.png)

 14. After the parser has been added, we will proceed to uploading our `us.population.csv` file.
-Click the 'Upload' button and then select the `us.population.csv` file.
+Click again on the `Parsers:CSV` dropdown.
+Then, click on the `Upload` button and then select the `us.population.csv` file.

    ![Figure 25](Images/Figure25.png)